-This healthy and delicious, chia seed jam can be made in 10 minutes with just 2 ingredients and makes an easy homemade alternative to store-bought jam.
+This homemade berry chia seed jam is made in 10 minutes with just 2 ingredients and makes a healthy alternative to store-bought jam.

 Ingredient Notes